VertexStudio/rosbag_msgs/mcp_server/src/descriptions/process_rosbag.md

 - `offset=10, limit=10` → Next 10 messages (page 2)
 - `offset=50, limit=25` → Messages 51-75
 - Used with `messages` or `topics` for systematic pagination
-- Defaults to 5 messages if `limit` is not specified
+- Defaults to 1 message if `limit` is not specified

 ### Large Output Handling
 Responses exceeding 20,000 characters are automatically stored to temporary files: